shekharsorot/aks-labs-fork/workshops/advanced-aks/workshop.md

 --node-taints CriticalAddonsOnly=true:NoSchedule
 ```

+This taint will prevent pods from being scheduled on the node pool unless they have a toleration for the taint.
+More on taints and tolerations can be found [here](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

 ### Enabling AKS Monitoring and Logging

+Monitoring and logging are essential for maintaining the health and performance of your AKS cluster.
+AKS provides integrations with Azure Monitor for metrics and logs.
+Logging is provided by [container insights](https://learn.microsoft.com/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli#enable-container-insights) which can send container logs to [Azure Log Analytics Workspaces](https://learn.microsoft.com/azure/azure-monitor/logs/log-analytics-overview) for analysis.
+Metrics are provided by [Azure Monitor managed service for Prometheus](https://learn.microsoft.com/azure/azure-monitor/essentials/prometheus-metrics-overview) which collects performance metrics from nodes and pods and allows you to query using [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) and visualize using [Azure Managed Grafana](https://learn.microsoft.com/azure/managed-grafana/overview).

-The deployment of the monitoring resources should have completed by now.
-All you need to do next is enable [metrics monitoring](https://learn.microsoft.com/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli) and [container insights logging](https://learn.microsoft.com/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli#enable-container-insights) on the cluster.
+The Bicep template that was deployed earlier should be completed by now.
+All you need to do next is enable [metrics monitoring](https://learn.microsoft.com/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli) and on the cluster by linking the monitoring resources to the AKS cluster.

 Run the following commands to get the resource group name for the monitoring resources and reload the environment variables.